Dan Moody: Later life

-In 1931, Moody resumed private law practice in Austin, Texas after his last term as governor.
+In 1931, Moody resumed private law practice in Austin, Texas, after his last term as governor.
 A request from President Roosevelt made Moody help to prosecute income tax evasion schemes in Louisiana as a special assistant to the US Attorney General.
 Moody continued to represent Texas and its executives throughout the 1930s.
 He entered politics for the last time in 1942 for a Texas seat in the US Senate.
 Moody came in third in the 1942 Democratic primary for the seat, his only political defeat, behind former Governors W. Lee O'Daniel and James V. Allred.
 The election was won by O'Daniel.
 Moody represented Coke R. Stevenson in his case against Lyndon B. Johnson over the hotly-contested 1948 Democratic senatorial primary electoral dispute, and Allred represented Johnson.
 In the 1950s, despite remaining a Democrat, Moody endorsed the Republican Dwight Eisenhower for president in 1952 and 1956.
 Moody endorsed the Republican Richard Nixon for president in 1960.
 He and his wife spent their remaining years in Austin.
 He died in 1966 and was buried at the Texas State Cemetery.

 Personal life

 On April 20, 1926, he married Mildred Paxton of Abilene, Texas.
 The couple had two children, Daniel III and Nancy.

-He and his wife spent their remaining years in Austin.
-He died in 1966 and was buried at the Texas State Cemetery.